-1 PROPOSED POSITION FOR THIS PROJECT : [From the Terms of Reference, state the position for which the Consultant will be engaged.].
-2 NAME OF PERSON : [state full name] 3 DATE OF BIRTH : [dd/mm/yy] 4 NATIONALITY : 5 MEMBERSHIP IN PROFESSIONAL SOCIETIES [state rank and name of society and year of attaining that rank].
-6 EDUCATION [list all the colleges/universities which the Applicant attended, stating degrees obtained, and dates, and list any other specialised education of the Applicant].
-7 OTHER TRAINING [indicate significant training since degrees under EDUCATION were obtained, which is pertinent to the proposed tasks of the Consultant].
-8 LANGUAGES & DEGREE OF PROFICIENCY Language Speaking Reading Writing e.g. English Fluent Excellent Excellent 9 COUNTRIES OF WORK EXPERIENCE 10 EMPLOYMENT RECORD [starting with present position list in reverse order [every employment held and state the [The Applicant should clearly distinguish whether as an "employee" of the firm or as a "Consultant" or "Advisor" of the firm]. start and end dates of each employment] [The Applicant should clearly indicate the Position held and give a brief description of the duties in which the Applicant was involved]. start and end dates of each employment] a brief description of the duties in which the Applicant was start and end dates of each employment] a brief description of the duties in which the Applicant was involved]. start and end dates of each employment] a brief description of the duties in which the Applicant was involved].
-FROM: [e.g. January 1999] TO: [e.g. December 2001 start and end dates of each employment] EMPLOYER 1 EMPLOYER 2 a brief description of the duties in which the Applicant was involved].FROM: [e.g. January 1999]TO: [e.g. December 2001FROM:TO: 11 start and end dates of each employment] EMPLOYER 1 EMPLOYER 2 EMPLOYER 3 a brief description of the duties in which the Applicant was involved].FROM: [e.g. January 1999]TO: [e.g. December 2001FROM:TO:FROM:TO:
+1 PROPOSED POSITION FOR THIS PROJECT : [From the Terms of Consultant will be e, state the position on for which the 2 NAME OF PERSON : [state full name] 3 DATE OF BIRTH : [dd/mm/yy] 4 NATIONALITY : 5 MEMBERSHIP IN PROFESSIONAL SOCIETIES [state rank and nar ne of society and year of attai ning that rank].
+6 EDUCATION [list all the college stating degrees specialised educat obtained, a and dates, and 7 OTHER TRAINING [indicate significar were obtained, wh Consultant].
+8 LANGUAGES & DEGREE OF PROFICIENCY Language Speaking Reading Writing e.g. English Fluent Excellent Excellent 9 COUNTRIES OF WORK EXPERIEN CE 10 EMPLOYMENT RECORD [The Applicant sho order [every employment held and state the start and end dates of each employment] firm].
+[The Applicant should clearly indicate the Position held and give a brief description of the duties in which the Applicant was involved]. • on or the a io i ippiioaini irao EMPLOYER 1 • TO: [e.g. Decem EMPLOYER 1 EMPLOYER 2 involved].
+TO: [e.g. Decement involved].
+FROM: [e.g. Janua EMPLOYER 2 involved].
+FROM: [e.g. Janua FROM: TO: 11 EMPLOYER 2 EMPLOYER 3) involved].
+FROM: [e.g. Janual FROM: FROM: experience a TO: TO: TO: and training most pertinent to tasks